 I love flank steak for this recipe because it is a lean cut of meat that has a ton of flavour, not to mention loads of iron and B vitamins essential to our health.
 If you want a good substitute, skirt steak is excellent.
 Skirt steak comes from the plate area of the belly while flank comes from the part also called the flank, right beside the plate, closer to the tail end.
 (Hanger steak is another great substitute which also comes from the plate area of the cow.)

 Skirt steak has a looser grain than flank but many say that flank is more tender.
 That won't matter much for this salad, both will be lovely once you cut them across the grain for serving.
+For more ideas on how to use these cuts, check out 40 Best Flank Steak Recipes.

 Cutting flank or skirt steak across the grain once cooked and rested keeps the beef tender.
 I've included some pic's in the recipe to show the grain and how to cut larger cuts in half to make handling and slicing easier.